cryptographic provenance · App Intents · MCP

 Answers in the same voice we’d use in a security review, not a sales call.

-?Is Pedigree a blockchain?+
+?Is MadeMark a blockchain?+

-No. Pedigree is a hash-chained, signed, append-only local feed with off-device witness receipts.
+No. MadeMark is a hash-chained, signed, append-only local feed with off-device witness receipts.
 There is no consensus, no distributed ledger, and no token.
 Optional anchoring to external transparency logs or public ledgers is a future extension, not a dependency.

 ?What does the witness see?+